The University of Texas at Arlington Office of Media Relations

 The technology was recently developed through collaboration between Alexandrakis, Duncan MacFarlane of UT Dallas and Chester Wildey of MRRA Inc. and funded through a TxMed consortium seed grant financed by UT Arlington, UT Dallas, Texas Instruments and Texas Health Resources.

 The team has been working with rehabilitation and physical and occupational therapy experts and consultants from various institutions.
 Olga Dreeben, associate professor at UNT Health Science Center, provides evaluation and subjects.
-Angie Boisselle is an occupational therapy consultant at Cook Children Hospital.
+Angie Boisselle is an occupational therapist at Cook Children Hospital.
 Maura Iversen, professor and chair of Physical Therapy at Northeastern University, believes that computer-based diagnostic technologies also could be used to assess many other debilitating conditions.

 Makedon said she hopes the research results would lead toward transforming the way rehabilitation is done in the 21st century, especially for chronic diseases, by allowing the collection of valuable data from child activities at home, prior to visits with the therapist in the clinic.